boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    client can retrieve the resolver information using the RESINFO RR type and QNAME of "resolver.arpa".
-If a resolver supports DDR but does not support RESINFO, the client can receive a positive RESINFO response from an upstream DNS resolver	or an attacker.
-While DNSSEC can be used as a mechanism to protect against the attack, it is important to note that DNSSEC protection is not possible with 'resolver.arpa' due to the lack of uniqueness.
+If a resolver supports DDR but does not support RESINFO, the client can receive a positive RESINFO response from a legitimate upstream DNS resolver or an attacker.
+While DNSSEC can be considered as a candidate mechanism to protect against the attack, it is important to note that DNSSEC protection is not possible with 'resolver.arpa' due to the lack of uniqueness.
 To prevent such an attack, resolvers supporting DDR MUST convey the "sig" attribute as defined in {{key-val}}.
 DNS clients